| Commander

 to 1963, he was attached to Attack Squadron Sixty-Four (A-4), NAS

 Oceana, VA, operating from the USS Wasp, CVA-18, in the North Atlantic.
+In 1963, Jim joined Attack Squadron Forty-Two for shore duty at

 NAS Oceana, VA, where he was an instructor in the first Grumman